Ted (franchise)

-The Ted (stylized as ted) franchise consists of American comedy installments, based on characters created by Seth MacFarlane.
+Ted (stylized in all lowercase) is an American fantasy comedy media franchise created by Seth MacFarlane.
 The plot centers around the titular teddy bear that magically comes to life, after the child he was gifted to wishes for it on a shooting star.
 Together, the pair form a friendship that lasts into their adulthood.
-The films star Seth MacFarlane and Mark Wahlberg as the two best friends, Ted and John Bennett, respectively.
+The films star Seth MacFarlane and Mark Wahlberg as the two best friends, Ted and John Bennett, respectively, while the television series stars MacFarlane (reprising his role) with Max Burkholder as a younger John, alongside an ensemble cast of the wider Bennett family.

 The first film was met with generally positive critical reception, and was deemed a box office success based on a smaller production budget.
 The sequel was met with mixed critical reception, and less income from ticket sales.

-The franchise will continue with a television series set prior to the events of the films, currently in development for a 2023 release via the Peacock streaming service.
-MacFarlane will reprise his role as Ted Clubber-Lang, in addition to being created in various creative roles for the series.
+The franchise continued with a television series set prior to the events of the films.
+Its first season was released on the Peacock streaming service in 2024, with a second season in active development.
+MacFarlane reprised his role as the voice of Ted Clubber-Lang alongside a new ensemble cast, in addition to being credited in various creative roles for the series.
+Additionally, an animated series based on the films is also in the works alongside the second season of the live action series.

-Film
+Films

 Ted (2012)

-In 1985 America, a lonely, friendless child named John Bennett wishes that his Christmas gift jumbo teddy bear named Ted, would come to live and be his new best friend.
+In 1985 Boston, a lonely, friendless child named John Bennett wishes that his Christmas gift jumbo teddy bear named Ted, would come to life and be his new best friend.
 As he makes his wish, a shooting star crosses the sky and his toy gains sentient intelligence.
-The pair quickly form a friendship like brothers and call their bromance "Thunder Buddies".
+The pair quickly form a brother-like friendship and call themselves "Thunder Buddies".
 As the public becomes aware of the reality of Ted's life, he gains a brief celebrity status and fame.
-Thirty years later, a now foul-mouthed Ted is still John's roommate and greatest friend.
+Twenty-seven years later, a now foul-mouthed, alcoholic Ted is still John's roommate and greatest friend.
 John's live-in girlfriend named Lori, grows tired of the constant presence of Ted, as the pair plan to start a family together.
 Though John wants to marry her, Lori is apprehensive while the best friends remain roommates.
-Ted attempts to regain control of his destiny and acquires a job at a local grocery store and begins dating his co-worker named Tori-Lynn.
+Ted attempts to regain control of his destiny and acquires a job at a local grocery store and begins dating his co-worker named Tami-Lynn.
 The tensions are amplified by John and Ted's regular consumption of beer and weed.
 Following a series of unfortunate circumstances instigated by Ted, Lori breaks up with John.
 As he blames Ted for the occurrence, Ted fights to right his wrongs to save his best friend's future.
 Ted may prove to be the one to give John the intervention he needs, to finally help each other grow up.